Dental implant therapy has dramatically helped many people who are missing some or all of their teeth.

 An implant is an artificial object that replaces a missing body part.
 An implant is placed inside the body and acts almost like the missing body part.
 Two common examples of implants are a hip joint replacement and a shoulder joint replacement.

 When natural teeth are missing from the mouth, artificial substitutes to replace the root portion of the teeth are put into the bone and gums of the mouth.
 Replacement teeth are then fixed onto these new roots.
-Dental implants allow people who are missing teeth to be able to smile, speak, and chew well and comfortably.
+Dental implants is a long-lasting solution for replacing missing teeth, allowing people to smile, speak, and chew comfortably.
+At CDA dental office, we provide comprehensive implant dentistry to replace one or multiple missing teeth, restore your beautiful smile.

 If you are missing a tooth (or teeth), or even parts of your jaw, these could be replaced with dental implants.
 First, there are a few very important factors that must be considered.
 Experiments and practical experience have shown that implants work best when there is enough dense, healthy jaw-bone in the mouth that will support an implant.